Top task management apps

 "Making Things Happen: Mastering Project Management"

-Practical, direct guidance on managing projects, people, and competing priorities across real organizational contexts.
+Direct, practical guidance on managing projects, people, and competing priorities across real organizations.

 0 comments